jimka2001/scrutiny/scrutiny/README.md

 * `assert-error` -- assert that evaluating a given expression signals a named condition   E.g.,
 `(assert-error error (= (f a b) (g c d)))`
 `(assert-error my-condition (format (f a b) (g c d)))`

+### Running tests

 * `run-tests` -- runs all loaded tests by default.  `:tests` specifies a test-name or list thereof to run. `:break-on-error` specifies to go into the debugger (or otherwise default error handler) if an error condition is triggered.
 Otherwise test is simply marked as failed and reported later.
 * `run-1-test` -- like `run-tests` but runs a single test. `:break-on-error` can be used as well
+* `run-failed-tests -- run the tests which failed the previous run, you may continue calling `run-package-tests` until all the violations are gone.
 * `run-package-tests` -- run tests whose name is the designated package or list of packages.
 E.g.,
   `(run-package-tests "MY-PACKAGE")`
   `(run-package-tests '(:pack1 :pack2) :break-on-error t)`